Sudhandar/blog/docs/consulting.md

     - **After our free growth assessment call, I'll provide a detailed proposal with fixed pricing based on the specific value we'll create for your business.**

 </div>

+I only work with 3 clients at a time to provide exceptional service.
+If you're serious about scaling your business and ready to eliminate the manual work holding you back, let's see if we're a perfect fit.

 <div class="grid cards" markdown>